gallochris/cbb-docs/hugo_source/content/resources/02-people.md

 Bart Torvik runs his own analysis at [barttorvik.com](http://www.barttorvik.com/).
 You can [find him on Twitter](https://twitter.com/totally_t_bomb), and he shares several useful tools to compare teams all the way back from 2008.

+#### Ryan Campbell

+Ryan Campbell shares lots of graphics and data visualizations [@5th_Factor](https://twitter.com/5th_Factor).
+Fifth Factor Plots is a must follow if you're looking for accurate analysis of college hoops.

 #### Adrian Atkinson